 If you're looking for an unobstructed view with a modern feel, cable railing is a great option.
-Low maintenance, stainless steel cable compliments almost any decking product and can be easily installed with metal or wood posts and top caps.
+Low maintenance, stainless steel cable compliments almost any decking product and can be easily installed with metal, wood or composite posts and top caps.

 All our composite decking brands have railing systems that integrate seamlessly with their products as well as iron, aluminum, glass, or cable components.
-Composite railing is both low maintenance and budget friendly.
+Composite railing is both low maintenance and designed to compliment composite decking.
 If you've decided on composite decking for your project, take a look at a few composite railing options as well.

 For a truly unobstructed view with a high end look, go with glass railing inserts.
 Tempered glass for railing can come in panels or vertical strips, so it can be used with multiple types of posts and railing systems.

 For a natural look that's both beautiful and cost effective, wood railing is a great option.
 We can provide wood railing components for Treated Pine, Cedar, Redwood, or hardwoods like Ipe, Tigerwood, Cumaru, or Garapa.
 Use wood for your project's posts, railing caps, or balusters.
 Wood railing is versatile, so it can be incorporated with several different types of railing products like composite, iron or cable.